-You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-You may change your PCP by visiting our website at brighthealthplan.com/medicare-advantage to find a new PCP and then by calling the Member Services number on the back of your ID card to request the change in PCP.
+You may change your PCP for any reason at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.
+You may change your PCP by visiting our website at brighthealthplan.com/medicare-advantage to find a new PCP and then by calling the Member Services number on the back of your ID card.
 (Phone numbers for Member Services are also printed on the back cover of this booklet.)
 Your new PCP assignment will take effect immediately upon receipt of your request.